Delivered by STACK January, 2010: Zoetrope

 What would you change about Zoetrope if you could?

-I wish we had the resources to realize all of our designers’ ideas for the magazine.
+I wish we had the resources to realise all of our designers’ ideas for the magazine.
 Once we gather and edit the stories for a given issue, we send them off to that edition’s guest designer, who returns a magazine that’s beautiful and unexpected.
 On occasion, a designer might conceive of a technique or material we’re unable to produce, given our limited production budget.
-However, the products of those periodic shortfalls are often the magazine’s high points, as we’re then compelled to figure some alternative means of realizing that designer’s vision.
+However, the products of those periodic shortfalls are often the magazine’s high points, as we’re then compelled to figure some alternative means of realising that designer’s vision.
 So, like with all artistic pursuits, the restriction of our resources often spawns our most creative work.

 Can you pick a favourite issue of Zoetrope?